bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- Clear
+- Cloudy
-- 95% humidity
+- 92% humidity
-- 6 mph wind
+- 7 mph wind
-- 37% cloud cover
+- 100% cloud cover
 - 50 AQI 🟩
-- 0.12 inches of rain expected in the next 72 hours
+- 0.32 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>